Authress/wordpress-sso-login/authress/readme.txt

 All social providers and business login directories are supported.
 For more details, please see [configuring social and enterprise authentication providers](https://authress.io/knowledge-base/user-oauth-authentication-quick-start).

-= Is this plugin compatible with WooCommerce? =

-Yes, this plugin will override the default WooCommerce login and all other WordPress compatible login widgets.

 = Didn't find what you were looking for? =

 No problem, you can directly connect with the Authress development team in our [user community](https://authress.io/community), and we'll help you get squared away.